jfrazee/nifi-provenance-reporting-bundle/README.md

 #### Reporting Task Properties

 This reporting task can be configured to POST provenance events to an arbitrary web service.
-Here is an example of using it with Solr:
+Here is an example of using it with Solr (10s commits):

 <img src="http_provenance_reporter_properties.png" width=600 />

 ## Todo

-- Use state management API to keep track of the most recent event indexed by ElasticsearchProvenanceReporter.
+- Use state management API to keep track of the most recently indexed event.
+- Add batching support.
+- Handle child/parent ids.
+- Additional adapters:
+    - HDFS
+    - Tinkerpop
+    - NiFi site-to-site
+- Optional inclusion of FlowFile contents.
-- Use event id + timestamp for document id instead of event id on its own
+- Create provenance event for runs of the reporting task.
+- Example schemas/mappings for data sources (Elasticsearch mapping, Solr schema, JSON schema).
+- Add testing.

 ## License

-Copyright (c) 2016 Joey Frazee. nifi-elasticsearch-reporting-bundle is released under the Apache License Version 2.0.
+Copyright (c) 2016 Joey Frazee. nifi-provenance-reporting-bundle is released under the Apache License Version 2.0.